bombadil78/javacademy-oca/README.md

     * Lambdas
     * Method references
 * Overload: Same method name, but different parameter list
-* Overriding: A method in a subclass qualifies if ...
+* Overriding: TargetType.A method in a subclass qualifies if ...
   * It has the same method signature (Contravariant parameter types do NOT qualify for an override)
   * It is at least as visible as the overridden method
   * The return type is in covariant position